bvaughn/react-error-boundary/README.md

     </tr>
     <tr>
       <td>onReset</td>
-      <td><p>Optional callback to to be notified when an error boundary is &quot;reset&quot; so React can retry the failed render.</p>
+      <td><p>Optional callback to be notified when an error boundary is reset so React can retry the failed render.</p>
 </td>
     </tr>
     <tr>
       <td>resetKeys</td>
       <td><p>When changed, these keys will reset a triggered error boundary.
 This can be useful when an error condition may be tied to some specific state (that can be uniquely identified by key).
-See the the documentation for examples of how to use this prop.</p>
+See the documentation for examples of how to use this prop.</p>
 </td>
     </tr>
     <tr>